mlindeboom/ETFEase/readme.md

-An ETF tradng application based upon an ebook on "proven profitable algorthms".
+An ETF tradng application based upon an ebook on "proven profitable algorithms".
 It is built as a tool for learning AppEngine, Android and iOS programming.

 The GoogleAppEngine service uses a list of etfs to query yahoo financials for data.
 The service also executes the filter algorithms used to recommend trades.